-Benefits of Extending the BIA for All Risk Types 1.1
+1.1.
+Benefits of Extending the BIA for Risk Types

-277 The BIA is broadly recognized as a proven method for business continuity and disaster recovery 278 planning and prioritization.
-BIA processes and templates enable the discussion and cybersecurity risks facing the enterprise.
-In fact, many recent attack patterns indicate that an 281 adversary is likely to combine attack types.
-For example, a criminal might encrypt important 282
+The BIA is broadly recognized as a proven method for business continuity and disaster recovery planning and prioritization.
+BIA processes and templates enable the discussion and documentation of recovery objectives and service delivery criteria for important business applications.
+Availability considerations, however, only comprise a portion of the types of cybersecurity risks that an enterprise faces.
+In fact, many recent attack patterns indicate that an adversary is likely to combine attack types.
+For example, a criminal might encrypt important company information (causing availability impact) while also threatening to disclose those same sensitive corporate records (causing confidentiality impact) unless a ransom is paid.
+A consideration of the potential harmful impacts of loss on important assets enables risk planning and prepares for the completion of cybersecurity risk registers (CSRRs), as described in this NIST IR 8286 series.